In the name of Allah, the Gracious, the Merciful

 Abu Dharr reported:

 The Prophet, peace and blessings be upon him, struck my chest with his hand and he said…

-In this example, the Prophet struck Abu Dharr on the chest before giving him an important lesson about leadership.
-The Prophet did not intend to hurt him, but rather he wanted to get his attention.
+In this instance, the Prophet (ṣ) ‘struck’ Abu Dharr on the chest before giving him an important lesson about leadership.
+It was not intended to hurt him or disgrace him, but rather he wanted to get his attention.

 لَا يَضْرِبُهَا وَإِنْ أَمَرَهَا وَنَهَاهَا فَلَمْ تُطِعْهُ وَلَكِنْ يَغْضَبُ عَلَيْهَا

-A man should not strike his wife if he commands her and prohibits her and she disobeys him, but rather he should show his anger.
+A man should not strike his wife if he commands her and prohibits her and she does not obey him, but rather he should show her his anger.

-Indeed, the Prophet never struck a woman or a servant unless he had to defend himself or his community in battle.
-This is the righteous prophetic model which Muslims should emulate.
+Indeed, the Prophet (ṣ) never hit a woman or a servant unless he had to defend himself or his community in battle.
+This is the righteous prophetic model which Muslims are supposed to emulate.

 The Messenger of Allah, peace and blessings be upon him, never struck anything with his hand, neither a servant nor a woman, unless he was fighting in the path of Allah.

-In light of this, the best action for a Muslim is to never strike his wife.
-The action of symbolically striking his wife, within the aforementioned legal limits, is considered by scholars to be permissible but ‘disapproved’ (makruh), meaning a Muslim will be rewarded for not doing so.
+In this regard, the best course of action for a Muslim man is to never strike his wife at all.
+The action of symbolically striking his wife, within the aforementioned legal limits, is considered by scholars to be permissible but ‘disapproved’ (makruh), meaning a Muslim man will be divinely rewarded for not doing so.